ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 # WordPress vs Jekyll

 ## 1. Heavy!
 WordPress is heavy.
 By saying heavy what I mean is that it has a lot of code in it.
 Even a minimal WordPress blog will have too much code.
-Take a minimal theme from WordPress and compare it with this theme [Thunder](http://webjeda.com/thunder/) or any Jekyll theme.
+Take a minimal theme from WordPress and compare it with this theme [Thunder](http://webjeda.com/thunder/){: target="_blank"} or any Jekyll theme.
 You will observe a significant difference in size when you view source.

 Using a lot of plugins can lead to this problem.
 WordPress bloggers don't usually realize whether the website is slowed down by a plugin.
 The reason could be that they are using a faster internet connection.
 For them the website still loads quick but when it comes to a slower data connection, the real face(pace) of the website is revealed!